Cuis-Smalltalk/TheCuisBook/README.md

 **@exercise{caption,uniqueLabel,text}.** To display in its own block environment an exercise.
-The exercises are compiled in the annexes, and the resolved exercise must be added to the E-Exercises section too.
+The exercises are compiled in the annexes, and the resolved exercise must be added to the E-Exercises annex too.

 **@figure{caption,filename,width}.** Add a centered image with a caption with the given width in cm.
 The filename (without path) must